JulianNicholls/Complete-React-Web-App/README.md

 The completed Weather app is available at
 [Weather Oracle](http://weather-oracle.herokuapp.com/).

-The Work in Progress Clocks app is available at [Reactive Clocks](http://reactive-clocks.herokuapp.com).
+The completed Clocks app is available at
+[Reactive Clocks](http://reactive-clocks.herokuapp.com).

 ## Directories